 Solo householders need different kinds of financial advice, support, and products.
 Let’s take one very simple, basic financial marker:

-The conventional wisdom of keeping 3-6 months’ expenses in emergency savings is usually expanded to 12-18 months for Solos, because there isn’t a second earner to subsidize expenses in an emergency, like in the event of a job loss.
+The conventional wisdom of keeping 3-6 months’ expenses in emergency savings is usually expanded to 12-18 months for single-occupancy households, because there isn’t a second earner to subsidize expenses in an emergency, like in the event of a job loss.

 But Solos don’t earn more, and they have to spend more, so they save at a slower rate.